 Go back in time.

+Wondering how to pick a first dance song?
 Don’t limit your search to only current songs.
-That’s a surefire way to pick something that’s overused.
+That’s a surefire way to choose something that’s overused.
 Instead, spend a few hours listening to curated Spotify playlists from the 50s, 60s, 70s and 80s.
 These years cranked out classics for a reason!
 And choosing a song that’s been around for decades and has some gravitas will add a lovely bit of timelessness to your first dance—you can’t get that from the one-hit wonder pop stars of today!
 (No offense, Chainsmokers.)

 Yes, figuring out how to choose a first dance song is a super-personal decision that should only be made by you and your dance (and life) partner—so back off, nosy mother-in-law!
 But you should still feel free to get inspiration from family, friends, the Internet—whatever!
 The same way you found your favorite song by that indie band in college thanks to a suggestion by your musically inclined friend, you can unearth a very cool and unique first dance song just by picking the brains of people you love who happen to have great taste.
 Especially consider asking friends who’ve been married for a while—it’s a totally true (and sometimes annoying) phenomenon that after a person’s wedding concludes is exactly when they discover all the very best wedding songs they wish they’d used.
 Their loss, your gain.